NLTP/Rules/README.md

 ##### _Section V - Games_

-- (a) Unless otherwise stated in these rules, the following are required group settings for all matches.
-(Note: Clicking the competitive settings checkbox will do all of this for you)
+- (a) Unless otherwise stated in these rules, the following are required group settings for all matches (note: clicking the competitive settings checkbox will do all of this for you).
+      - Half 1
+      - (1) Capture limit set to none.
+      - (2) Time limit set to 10 minutes.
+      - (3) Overtime set to off.
+      - (4) Mercy rule disabled.
+      - (5) Acceleration set to 100%.
+      - (6) Top speed set to 100%.
+      - (7) Bounciness set to 100%.
+      - (8) Player respawn time set to 3 seconds.
+      - (9) Boost respawn time set to 10 seconds.
+      - (10) Bomb respawn time set to 30 seconds.
+      - (11) Powerup respawn time set to 1 minute.
+      - (12) Powerup delay will be set to 60 seconds.
+      - (13) Userscripts: Disabled.
+      - (14) Respawn Warnings: Disabled.
+      - (15) Single World Joiner disabled and set to the appropriate server according to the [NLTP server chart](https://imgur.com/BIaAFeM).
+    - Half 2
-     - (1) Capture limit set to none
+ - (1) Capture limit set to none.
-     - (2) Time limit set to 10 minutes
+      - (2) Time limit set to 10 minutes.
-     - (3) Overtime disabled
+      - (3) H2 Overtime selected in the [competitive stats script](https://github.com/Poeticalto/tagpro-comp-stats/raw/stable/tagpro_competitive_stats.user.js).
+         -Scores from half one are automatically input at the beggining of the half.
+         -Direct overtime on (with no overtime juke juice).
-     - (4) Mercy rule disabled
+      - (4) Mercy rule disabled.
-     - (5) Acceleration set to 100%
+      - (5) Acceleration set to 100%.
-     - (6) Top speed set to 100%
+      - (6) Top speed set to 100%.
-     - (7) Bounciness set to 100%
+      - (7) Bounciness set to 100%.
-     - (8) Player respawn time set to 3 seconds
+      - (8) Player respawn time set to 3 seconds.
-     - (9) Boost respawn time set to 10 seconds
+      - (9) Boost respawn time set to 10 seconds.
-     - (10) Bomb respawn time set to 30 seconds
+      - (10) Bomb respawn time set to 30 seconds.
-     - (11) Powerup respawn time set to 1 minute
+      - (11) Powerup respawn time set to 1 minute.
-     - (12) Powerup delay will be set to 60 seconds
+      - (12) Powerup delay will be set to 60 seconds.
-     - (13) Userscripts: Disabled
+      - (13) Userscripts: Disabled.
-     - (14) Respawn Warnings: Disabled
+      - (14) Respawn Warnings: Disabled.
-     -  (15) Single World Joiner disabled and set to the appropriate server according to the [NLTP server chart](https://docs.google.com/spreadsheets/d/1V_2pFY1Fi4jF6TGibAzEVnqtbsI5d9Jyqy4Ku7mOz-4/)
+      - (15) Single World Joiner disabled and set to the appropriate server according to the [NLTP server chart](https://imgur.com/BIaAFeM).
 ##### _Section VI - Rosters_

 - (a) Each NLTP franchise will have a team in two leagues, A-Team and B-team.
 NLTP teams will have no roster cap.
 Teams must have a minimum of 8 permanent players on their roster at any given time in the season.